cizum/sweeper-madness/README.md

 ## Building

-To build it, on Ubuntu 16.04, run:
+To build it, on Ubuntu or Debian, run:

 ```bash
 $ qmake